SAML-Toolkits/ruby-saml/README.md

 However, ruby-saml never enables this dangerous Nokogiri configuration;
 ruby-saml never enables DTDLOAD, and it never disables NONET.

+The OneLogin::RubySaml::IdpMetadataParser class does not validate in any way the URL that is introduced in order to be parsed.
+Usually is the same administrator that handles the Service Provider the ones that set the URL that should belong to a trusted third-party IdPs.
+But there are other scenarios, like a SAAS app where the administrator of the app delegates on other administrators.
+In such case, extra protection should be taken in order to validate such URL inputs and avoid attacks like SSRF, that could be prevented with the use of the [ssrf_filter](https://rubygems.org/gems/ssrf_filter) gem.

 ## Getting Started
 In order to use the toolkit you will need to install the gem (either manually or using Bundler), and require the library in your Ruby application: